nbarretoMindera/Decoy/README.md

 ## 🔨 How does it work?

-Decoy leverages a custom URLProtocol (`DecoyURLProtocol`) to intercept all network requests made by a URLSession.
-The protocol:
+For `URLSession`, Decoy leverages a custom URLProtocol (`DecoyURLProtocol`) to intercept all network requests made by a URLSession.
+Or, when mocking Apollo, Decoy provides a custom Interceptor which you can add to retrieve and serve the mocks.
+The protocol and interceptor:
 * Checks for a queued mock in Decoy’s internal queue:
   * If a mock exists, it returns the mock (and records it if recording is enabled).
 * Performs a live network request if no mock is found and the mode is .liveIfUnmocked or .record: